sampreet-chawla/express-mongoose-crud/README.md

 1. Have Update Route Update data in mongo

-## Lets go back to your fruits express app!
+## Let's go back to your fruits express app!
 In `student_examples` you will have a copy of the fruits app we started creating earlier this week.

 Today, we will be adding Mongoose to our app so that we can make our fruit data persist!